What worked before doesn’t mean it will keep working today.

 Top, bottom, middle – where to place keywords on a page.

 5. Labelling images and photos with keywords is good practice for posts and blogs as it’s a discrete way to get SEO benefits.
-Copy and paste your keyword into the image file name and image alt text.
+Copy and paste your keyword into the image file name and image alt tag.

 When not to place keywords